atifrahman/SWALO/README.md

 align <contigFile_Fasta>
 swalo <contigFile_Fasta> <minContigLength> --jump [options]
 ```
+*scaffolds.fa* will contain the results in fasta format.
 For paired-end reads (regular or fosmid libraries) delete the `--jump`.
 The `<minContigLength>` is the minimum length of contigs that will be used for learning insert size distribution.
 Other options are

 `--dist <mean> <standardDev> or -d <mean> <standardDev>` : Use Normal distribution with `<mean>` and `<standardDev>` instead of learning insert size distribution.
 Recommended if number of inserts to learn the distribution is less than 100,000.